PALO ALTO, C.A. – Today, Health Subcommittee Chairwoman Anna G.

-WASHINGTON, D.C. – U.S. Rep. Anna G. Eshoo (CA-18), Chairwoman of the Energy and Commerce Health Subcommittee, delivered opening remarks today at the Full Committee markup on legislative recommendations for its budget reconciliation instructions.
+WASHINGTON, D.C. – U.S. Rep. Anna G. Eshoo (CA-18), Chairwoman of the Energy and Commerce Health Subcommittee, released the following statement recognizing World Health Day:

-WASHINGTON, D.C. – Today, U.S. Rep. Anna G. Eshoo (CA-18) released the following statement in celebration of Black History Month:
+WASHINGTON, D.C. – U.S. Rep. Anna G. Eshoo (CA-18) released the following statement applauding President Biden’s American Jobs Plan:

 In The News